qtkenny/Lean.Brokerages.TerminalLink/README.md

-# LeanBloomberg
+# Terminal Link Plugin
-Plugin library for implementations of the LEAN classes with Bloomberg.
+Plugin library for implementations of the LEAN with the Bloomberg Desktop API.

 ##### Installation:

  - Install into the same root folder as /Lean, this way the dependencies will link with relative pathing.
   ```
   /Lean
-  /LeanBloomberg
+  /LeanTerminalLink
   ```